Updated: 15th November 2020

-Creditors will usually attempt to recover a debt initially by issuing a claim.
-If this doesn’t result in compliance within 21 days and the owed debt is worth more than £750 they can ask a solicitor to assist in issuing a WUP.
+Creditors will usually attempt to recover a debt initially by issuing a formal claim for payment.
+If this doesn’t result in the debt being paid within 21 days, and the owed amount is more than £750, the creditor can ask a solicitor to assist in issuing a WUP.
 Because of the costs incurred (which total between £1,490 and £1,990), usually the debt will have to be greater than this amount for the creditor to pursue this option.
-The Court will review the petition and if accepted it will be forwarded to the insolvent company.
+The court will review the petition and if accepted it will be forwarded to the owing company.

-After the petition is issued you have a few options to consider, but regardless of the course of action you choose to pursue, it must be done without hesitation; if the Court grants the winding up order it will be too late.
-You have 7 days to either pay the debts in full, pursue an arrangement, or engage in a dispute with the creditor if the debts are questionable.
+After the petition is issued you have a few options to consider, but regardless of the course of action you choose to pursue, it must be done without hesitation; once the court grants the Winding Up Order it will be too late.
+You have 7 days to do one of the following:

-Also, if it can be shown that your company is viable and may have a successful future you may be able to defend against the petition through administration.
-Unfortunately, once the petition has been issued you’ll need to go through a costly court process to have an Administration Order granted as the Court will need to consider the interests of the company’s creditors as a whole.
+Also, if it can be shown that your company is viable and has the potential for a successful future, you may be able to defend against the petition through administration.
+Unfortunately, once the petition has been issued you’ll need to go through a costly court process to have an Administration Order granted as the court will need to consider the interests of the company’s creditors as a whole.

-If an Administration Order is granted all legal actions against your company (including the WUP) will be stayed and the appointed administrator must be a licensed Insolvency Practitioner.
+If an Administration Order is granted all legal actions against your company (including the WUP) will be stayed and an administrator, who must be a licensed insolvency practitioner, will be appointed and will take over the running of the company.
 It should be noted though that at this point the total debt will have increased because of the court costs incurred by the creditor (which will be added to the amount owed).

-Once the petition is advertised the insolvent company’s bank will become aware of the situation and will usually freeze the company’s account to prevent the directors from selling assets illegally.
+Once the petition is advertised the insolvent company’s bank will become aware of the situation and will usually freeze the company’s account to prevent the directors from selling assets illegally or otherwise worsening the position of outstanding creditors.
 In fact, some banks have recently begun the practice of regularly searching through the court registers to discover which companies have recently had a winding up petition issued against them, in order to take precautionary measures (i.e. – freezing accounts) before the petition is even advertised.

-If your company has been issued a winding up petition, or you feel as though you’re in danger of being petitioned, contact us today to participate in a free consultation and find out how we can help you mitigate or reverse the procedure.
+If your company has been issued a winding up petition, or you feel as though you’re in danger of being petitioned, contact us today to arrange a free consultation and find out how we can help you mitigate or halt the process.